Generic selectors

 Working with me

-I’ve worked with schools, charities, and national governments to improve teaching and training.
+I’ve worked with schools, charities, national governments and international organisations to improve teaching, designing training and conduct research.
 This has included:

 • Helping individual schools improve teaching and learning